usmanAB/dm-online-banking/README.md

 - Extract files

 Step 2 :
-- run : "mvn package" from root folder
+- run : "mvn package" from root directory
-- run : "mvn spring-boot:run" from ***client-management-services*** directory
+- run : "mvn spring-boot:run" from root directory

 Step 3 :
 Send a request from a client (postman or navigator):